AlisonYao/AlisonYao/README.md

 ### Alison's Github Profile 👋

 Hi there!
 This is Alison Yuhan Yao.
 I am a Software Developer & entrepreneur at Coopsight and an aspiring Data Scientist.
-I live in Shanghai, China and speak Chinese 🇨🇳 and English 🇺🇸.
+I live in Shanghai, China and speak Mandarin 🇨🇳, English 🇺🇸 and a little bit of Spanish 🇪🇸.

 - 🌱 I’m currently studying Data Science @ NYU Shanghai
 - 📫 How to reach me: alisonyao821@gmail.com